-The brake shoe linings should be replaced when they are worn beyond the manufacturer's limits.
-When the brake linings are serviced, other components such as the S-cam rollers and return springs should also be serviced.
+The brake pads should be replaced when they are worn beyond the manufacturers limits.
 Refer to the brake manufacturers guidelines for servicing the brakes.

 Replacing the ABS Sensor and Tone Ring

 The anti-lock brake system (ABS) of the vehicle should be diagnosed by a qualified technician before the anti-lock brake sensor or the tone ring are replaced.
 Replacement parts must be equivalent to the vehicle manufacturers to ensure proper function of the anti-lock brake system.
 The anti-lock brake sensor and tone ring cannot be repaired and must be replaced if damaged or malfunctioning.